benjaminwand/3d-printed-labial-pipe/README.md

 * 0.9 (has boxbeard) or
 * 0.2.3 (is filled below the mouth).

+Currently I’m deploying two feature into some more pipes: adjustable flue and a more typical flue-pipe shape.
+Some have it, some don’t, if you want a specific pipe -> GitHub issue

 0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com , here for sentimental reasons<br>
 0.2 Fully proportional pipe part as FreeCAD file <br>
 0.2.3 Bug fixes, mostly for cases of very narrow labium <br>